-If your household income is below the amounts shown in the table, and you do not have a voucher, you should complete the ADDENDUM FOR SUBSIDIZED PROPERTIES to be added to the wait lists for those properties.
+If your household income is below the amounts shown in the table, and you do not have a voucher, you should select properties from the OPTIONAL SUBSIDIZED WAITLIST SECTION to be added to the wait lists for those properties.

 Households pay 30% of their income toward rent in subsidized apartments.
 Some properties are only for senior or disabled households.

 Most of us understand renting or owning; cooperative housing is a third option.
 Co-op members are both residents and shareholders of their property.
 They work together to keep their property and community running well, sharing the responsibilities that a homeowner or landlord typically handles.
 If you would like to live in a co-op, please complete this addendum to be added to the waitlist.

 If you would like to rent a lot in a Manufactured Housing Community managed by Champlain Housing Trust, please complete this addendum and provide information on the manufactured home you will be placing on the lot.

 Of course!
 We can offer answers to your questions by phone at (802) 861-7350 or email at [email protected].
 Please be sure to leave your questions in our voicemail box if you must leave a message.
 Please note that Champlain Housing Trust offices are currently closed to the public, so we are unable to offer assistance in-person.

 By mail or drop-off to our physical locations:

 • 13 Lake Street, St. Albans, VT 05478

 By fax to: 802.862.5054